SamGraber/jsstarterkit/README.md

-A starter kit for working with typescript projects
+A starter kit for working with javascript build pipelines.
+This project follows the course on building a javascript dev environmnet, by Cory House